$0 China → Canada Express Entry Guide — Quick-Start Checklist

 The French-Language Draw: The Most Powerful Category for Chinese Applicants

 French-language category draws have consistently cut off significantly lower than STEM draws.
-In April 2026, the French-language proficiency draw cut off at 400, compared to 514 for the general all-programs draw — a 114-point gap.
+In April 2026, the French-language proficiency draw cut off at 400, compared to 514 for the CEC draw in the same period — a 114-point gap.

 This matters more for Chinese applicants than for most other nationalities for a specific reason: the structural barriers to French study are not as high as many assume.
 China's education system rarely includes French, but a dedicated adult learner with a background in English as a foreign language can leverage similar study discipline to reach NCLC 7 (approximately B2 French proficiency) in 8 to 12 months of consistent effort.